I Kissed a Girl: Commercial performance

 "I Kissed a Girl" debuted at No. 76 on the US Billboard Hot 100.
-After a couple of weeks, the single hit the top five, due to the rising digital downloads and increasing radio airplay.
+After a couple of weeks, the single climbed to the top five, due to the rising digital downloads and increasing radio airplay.
 It continued to rise the next week, reaching No. 2, just behind her labelmates, Coldplay.
 On the chart dated July 5, 2008, the song peaked at the summit of the Billboard Hot 100, becoming the 1,000th No. 1 song of the rock era (the 961st No. 1 single on the Billboard Hot 100).
 In addition, the song also gave the Capitol label two consecutive Hot 100 No. 1 singles following Coldplay's "Viva la Vida", making it the first time since 1976 that Capitol had two back-to-back chart-toppers on the Hot 100.
 The single also crossed over to Billboards sister publication R&R's Rhythmic chart in its July 5 issue, where not only did she have the highest debut ever for a non-rhythmic track, entering at No. 26 with 1,065 spins, she also had the highest debut from a new artist in over five years.
 The bow is the best for a debut track at Rhythmic since Beyoncé entered at no. 21 with "Crazy in Love" in 2003.
-It also has become the first song since Gnarls Barkley's "Crazy" to simultaneously appear on the Mainstream Top 40, Rhythmic, Adult Top 40, and Alternative charts.
+It also has become the first song since Gnarls Barkley's "Crazy" to simultaneously appear on the Mainstream Top 40, Rhythmic, Adult Top 40, and Alternative Songs charts.
 On July 26, 2008, the track also made history by reaching the No. 1 spot on Billboards Hot Dance Airplay chart by three weeks, a first for a solo act with a debut single.
 The song topped the Hot 100 for seven weeks in a row before being dethroned by Rihanna's "Disturbia".
 It was the second longest-running No. 1 on the Hot 100 of 2008 (tied with T.I.'s "Whatever You Like"), with only Flo Rida's "Low" topping the chart for longer.
 As of August 2020, the song has been certified sextuple platinum by the Recording Industry Association of America (RIAA) and sold 4.8 million copies in the United States.